 The three years of Key Stage 3 provides a broad introduction to the knowledge and skills that students need for success.
-All students continue with the key National Curriculum subjects, and non-NC subjects such as drama and dance, for the full three years.
+All students continue with the key National Curriculum subjects, and non-National Curriculum subjects such as drama and dance, for the full three years.
 This ensures that our students’ pathways are kept open and students do not narrow their academic choices too early.
 Many subjects make use of intelligent planning to ensure that there is a seamless pathway from Year 7 to 13 without the curriculum being narrowed too early.

 A rich range of subjects